The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

 \eject

 {\bf 6.
 The Summary}

-In this work, we proposed and analyzed a new aspect of quantum uncertainty, characterizing it as an effective abundance of possible measurement outcomes ($\mu$-uncertainty).
-Unlike in the usual spectral metric approach ($\rho\,$-uncertainty), a complete mathematical theory governing $\mu$-uncertainties is available, namely the effective number theory of Ref.~\cite{Hor18A}.
-The most important consequence of it is the existence of a minimal (thus inherent) $\mu$-uncertainty in a state with respect to given measurement basis.
-Statements [U$_0$], [U] and [U$_c$] convey this in specific situations of interest, expressing the dramatic contrast between classical and quantum notions of state at a surprisingly basic level.
+In this work, we proposed and analyzed the approach to quantum uncertainty that characterizes it as an effective total of possible measurement outcomes ($\mu$-uncertainty).
+Unlike in the case of conventional spectral metric approach ($\rho\,$-uncertainty), the mathematical theory governing $\mu$-uncertainties exists.
+It is the effective number theory of Ref.~\cite{Hor18A}, which implies that there is an amount $\efNm$ of $\mu$-uncertainty, associated with each quantum state and type of measurement, that cannot be reduced by using a different $\mu$-uncertainty quantifier.
+Hence, this minimal amount is intrinsic to a quantum situation at hand.
+Statements [U$_0$], [U] and [U$_c$] convey this in various generic contexts of interest.

+The conclusion that uncertainty is encoded by quantum formalism at such a basic level via the universal quantifier $\efNm$ is interesting conceptually.
+Moreover, its unique explicit form $\efNm$ is useful from a practical standpoint.
+In that regard, it is also useful to recall the proposal to characterize state $\ketpsi$ by all $\efNm[\, \ketpsi , \{ \,\keti \} \,]$ i.e. by the number of basis states from $\{ \,\keti \}$ that $\ketpsi$ effectively resides in, for all bases $\{ \,\keti \}$~\cite{Hor18A}.
+The present discussion casts that into describing $\ketpsi$ by all of its intrinsic $\mu$-uncertainties.
+This viewpoint gives uncertainty a privileged role in the description of quantum state indeed.

+While obvious from our discussion, it may be worth pointing out that Heisenberg relations and statements of minimal $\mu\,$-uncertainty ([U$_0$], [U] and [U$_c$]) offer very different kinds of insight into the nature of quantum uncertainty.
+Indeed, while Heisenberg relation infers certain minimum which is associated with a pair of incompatible operators and universal with respect to the state involved in simplest cases, the intrinsic $\mu\,$-uncertainties are minima associated with each state individually and universal with respect to the operators sharing the same basis.
+Clearly, more can be said along these lines, both qualitatively and quantitatively, once $\mu\,$-uncertainties become utilized more fully.

-Large part of this work deals with derivation of $\mu$-uncertainty expressions for orthogonal decompositions labeled by continuous spectral parameters.
-Formulas~\eqref{eq:u180} and \eqref{eq:u360}, in particular, are the results of regularization cutoff removals.
-The latter is the most general form of $\mu$-uncertainty, applicable to arbitrary Hilbert space and any of its decompositions specified by a set of commuting operators.
-Quantum state of arbitrary nature is then characterized by its minimal $\mu$-uncertainties, expressed e.g. by \eqref{eq:u300} in the case of continuous spectra.
+Significant portion of the present work entailed deriving $\mu$-uncertainty expressions in situations where the measurement setup entails an orthogonal decomposition of the Hilbert space labeled by continuous spectral parameters.
+In particular, formulas~\eqref{eq:u180} and \eqref{eq:u360} are the results of regularization cutoff removals needed in such cases.
+The latter represents the most general form of $\mu$-uncertainty, applicable to arbitrary Hilbert space and any of its decompositions specified by a set of commuting Hermitean operators.